Integrated Sensing and Communication Signal Processing Based on Compressed Sensing Over Unlicensed Spectrum Bands: Signal Model and Compressed Sensing

 where $\| \cdot \|_0$ represents the $ \ell_0 $-norm.

-The above problem is non-deterministic polynomial-time hard (NP-hard) \cite{hochba1997approximation}. \cite{candes2008introduction} mentions that the solution of the minimum $ \ell_0 $ norm problem is equivalent to the solution of the minimum $ \ell_1 $ norm problem according to the sparsity of reconstructed signal and the correlation of sensing matrix, namely, the non-convex optimization problem is transformed into a convex optimization problem.
-Then, \eqref{eq2} is transformed into
+The above problem is non-deterministic polynomial-time hard (NP-hard) \cite{hochba1997approximation}.
+There are several types of convex optimization algorithms, combinatorial algorithms and greedy algorithms regarding the solution of the above problem.
+Among them, convex optimization algorithms are able to find the global optimal solution and are more stable~\cite{kutyniok2013theory}. \cite{candes2008introduction} mentions that the solution of the minimum $ \ell_0 $ norm problem is equivalent to the solution of the minimum $ \ell_1 $ norm problem according to the sparsity of reconstructed signal and the correlation of sensing matrix, namely, the non-convex optimization problem is transformed into a convex optimization problem.
+Then, \eqref{eq2} is transformed into~\cite{hochba1997approximation}

 where $\| \cdot \|_1$ represents $\ell_1$-norm.